mmurphy/golang-intro/README.md

-# golang-intro
+# Introduction to the Go Programming Language
-notes and info about getting started with golang
+Notes and info about getting started with Go.

 ## [Chapter One Getting Set Up](./chapter-one.md)
- - Installing golang for your environment
+ - Installing Go for your environment
  - Understanding the $GOPATH and $GOBIN env var
  - Setting up and verifying your worksapce
  - Installing some common tools